mousepawmedia/devdocs/source/guides/staff.rst

     * The surface behind the page is NOT visible.

+    Alternatively, you may use software to sign by hand (such as using a graphics tablet).
+The point is to ensure the signature is indeed *your legal signature*.

 All forms must be filled out and signed *by hand*, scanned in, and emailed to the relevant supervisors.